Is It Safe to Look, Just Look, at Spam?

 That’s the first of 837 lines of information in the raw message.
 You can see it starts with various notations about spam detection, where the message came from, and more.
 Eventually (perhaps halfway down), the actual message body is included as well.

-Analysing this information is typically what happens when deciding if something is or is not spam.
+It’s this information that gets analyzed when the computer decides if something is or is not spam.

 Do this